n00b21337/solidity-practice/projects/Checklist.md

 ----------------------- need to sort above by branch

-14. Check for return data from external calls "return IReturnContract(target).getNumber();" dont call it like this and let silenty fail or send corrupted data "IReturnContract(target).noReturn();" 15.
+11. Check for return data from external calls "return IReturnContract(target).getNumber();" dont call it like this and let silenty fail or send corrupted data "IReturnContract(target).noReturn();"
+12. Precompile contracts defined as address constant ECRECOVER = address(0x1); // Recovery of ECDSA signatures
-16. Functions called from uncheck block still have overflow and underflow check, but bitwise operators dont have it
+13. Functions called from uncheck block still have overflow and underflow check, but bitwise operators dont have those checks
+14. If using delegatecall, it will run the code from that contract, but on local values and, other instances of that contract dont affect local values